-- Professional learning will focus on each educators' professional capacity to deliver developmentally appropriate, standards-based instruction. - Professional development plans (PDPs) for teaching staff and administrators will remain flexible and adaptable to the changing needs of the district, school and individual educator.
+- Professional learning will focus on each educators' professional capacity to deliver developmentally appropriate, standards-based instruction. - During a full school closure and pivot to remote instruction, administrators will meet with teachers during prep periods or contractual after school meeting times at least once per week for check-ins and questions. - Professional development plans (PDPs) for teaching staff and administrators will remain flexible and adaptable to the changing needs of the district, school and individual educator.